Nooul/spring-boot-rest-api-helpers/README.md

 - for each of the Rest API resources create a class `XYZ` that is annotated with `@Entity`
 - for each of the Rest API resources create an interface `XYZRepository` that extends `BaseRepository<XYZ,KeyType>`
 - for each of the Rest API resources create a class `XYZController` annotated with `@RestController`
-- for each of Value object annotate them with (you need to annotate them with `com.nooul.apihelpers.springbootrest.annotations.ValueObject`).
+- for each of Value object annotate them with with `com.nooul.apihelpers.springbootrest.annotations.ValueObject`.
 See `Sender` with `Mobile` and `MobileConverter` in test helpers.
-They should behave like plain strings
+They should behave like plain strings.
+No comparisons are supported with Gte/Lte/Gt/Lt yet

 for more examples see/run the integration tests *Note:* three-level join tests are failing and are not implemented yet - Any help towards an implementation that allows any number of depth for queries would be greatly appreciated :D